dtedt/dtedt.github.io/codex/Statistic.md

 - Depression
 - Insecurity

-This effectively means that all Ares colonists possess traits from the first list and no one (officially) on the base possesses traits from the second list.
+This officially means that all Ares colonists possess traits from the first list and no one (officially) on the base possesses traits from the second list, though this seems a questionable conclusion.

 Marina, who was included on the roster unofficially by Executive Avery, was not subjected to a Psych Eval and likely possesses traits from the second list.
-She is also diagnosed with Selective Mutism, a psychological affliction which would have likely disqualified her from official recruitment
+She has also been diagnosed with Selective Mutism, a psychological affliction which would have likely disqualified her from official recruitment

 *[Return to Index](index2.md)*